 “It’s not about trusting me,” Maron said with a long sigh.
 “It’s about knowing where your wealth is going and how you can keep it growing.
 I taught you how to milk a cow.
 Sooner or later I’ll have to teach you how to manage your gold.”

 Maron smiled at me, but said nothing.

 “I was meaning to ask you about that,” I said as I remembered the story from the Loremaster on the day I’d arrived in the city.
 “How did the Sepher family keep their gold safe during the wars?”

 “You can thank your grandpa for that one too,” Maron said happily.
 “He used to protect the Sepher wealth with a spell over their vault.
 Only a Sepher could access the door.
 Anyone else would be thrown clear across the bank!”

 “So once the fighting was over you just headed home and found the vault still there?”

 “Right.
 So I got to the Sepher mansion here and discovered it was largely in tact.
 I decided I’d try to salvage the place so I headed into town to see if I could hire any workers.
-Of course, I didn’t have much money left, but then I heard about the Sepher vault.
+I didn’t have much money left, but then I heard about the Sepher vault.
 I’d already told several people I was part of the Sepher family, so a mob of people pulled me over to the Sepher vault and told me to try opening the door.”